g0v-data/g0v-hackmd-archive/notes/1ZwORILxREW5Yg1XPIl3bQ.md

 The development team deploys a new version of the website with updated features, such as a redesigned checkout process, in a green environment.
 They then conduct extensive testing to verify that the new features function correctly and do not introduce any issues.

 ### Step 3: Switching Traffic to the New Server
-After the updates have been deployed and tested in the green environment, traffic is gradually switched from the blue environment to the green environment .
+After the updates have been deployed and tested in the green environment, traffic is gradually switched from the blue environment to the green environment.
 This is typically done using a routing device, such as a load balancer, that redirects incoming traffic to the green environment.

 For example:
 The organization configures the load balancer to start directing a small percentage of traffic to the green environment while monitoring performance.
 If everything goes smoothly, more traffic will gradually shift to the green environment until all traffic is routed there.